Send Later, the best email scheduling feature

-Now, with the new Recipient Optimized Scheduling, Cora can customize the sending time without even looking at her email history with that client.
-The message will reach each person not only during regular daytime working hours, but also when they are most likely to open the email and check Cora’s work.
+This means the message will reach each person not only during regular daytime working hours, but also when they are most likely to open the email and check Cora’s work.
 Cora benefits from the Send Later feature even more now, as it reduces the time she has to wait for feedback.

 Send Later for sales

 Diego’s agency has been in touch with an important client, and it seems like they’re very close to closing on a valuable deal.
 Therefore, he wants everything about his follow-up email to be perfect, including the delivery time of the offer email.